Press "Enter" to skip to content

 Customer Charter

-Kerry ETB have developed a Customer Charter to describe the level of service that can be expected from Kerry ETB as a public service organisation.
+Our Customer Charter describes the level of services that can be expected of us as a public service organisation.

 This is default text for notification bar